Mukasa Mbidde

-Background
+Early life and education

 Mukasa Mbidde was born in Masaka District on 15 October 1973 as the second born of the late Emmanuel Mbidde, a former headmaster and Ms. Mary Kintu, now a retired teacher.
 A Muganda by tribe, he was born in a Christian family of the Ente clan.
 Two of his siblings are Henry Mbidde and Balaam Mbidde both of whom are lecturers at Makerere University.
-He had some military training in the 1990s and played a noteworthy role in the 1994 liberation war of Rwanda when he fought alongside the Rwandan Patriotic Army (RPA) before joining University in 1999.
+He had some military training in the 1990s and played a noteworthy role in the 1994 liberation war of Rwanda when he fought alongside the National resistance mkovement (nra) before joining University in 1999.

-He has been his own boss over the years and has run businesses that include among others, The Financial Times newspaper (1999–2000), a Forex bureau (1999 to-date), a Radio Station in Rwanda, a law firm Mbidde & Co Advocates (2011 to-date), the Mbidde Foundation headquartered in Nagoya, Japan etc. He is friends with many Japanese and these have supported his programs for many years through the Mbidde Foundation.
+He has been his own boss over the years and has run businesses that include among others, The Financial Times newspaper (1999–2000), a Forex bureau (1999 to-date), a Radio Station in Rwanda, a law firm Mbidde & Co Advocates (2011 to-date), the Mbidde Foundation headquartered in Nagoya, Japan, etc. He is friends with many Japanese and these have supported his programs for many years through the Mbidde Foundation.

-Education

 Mukasa Mbidde attended Nakyenyi Primary School, a school where his mother taught, for his primary education and Kabwoko High School for his middle school education.
 He attended Masuliita Boarding School and Kampala High School for his high school education.
 He attended Makerere University and Law Development Centre (LDC) for his higher education.
 He holds a Mass Communication degree (2003) from Makerere University, an LLB (2009) from Makerere University and a postgraduate Diploma in Legal Practice (Dip.Leg.Pract) (2010) from Law Development Centre.
 He also had leadership training at the Norwegian School of Leadership and Theology (HLT) in 2005.
 In 2014, Mbidde had a legal engagement in Practice in Sub-regional Courts at the Mandela Institute, University of the Witwatersrand.